 The Grove is a high-end outdoor mall, situated in the Fairfax District in L.A.’s Westside.
 It has the usual brand names, including Nordstrom, Gap and Barnes and Noble and has a movie theater.
 Every Thursday they organize Kids Club between 10 am and midday at one of the stores, with puppet shows, story time and other fun activities.
 You could follow this up with lunch at the Original Farmers Market next-door.

 Everyone knows Disneyland is near Los Angeles (in Anaheim), so we don’t need to put that on any list of things to do in LA with kids, but how about visiting Disney’s main theater in Los Angeles?
 It’s way cheaper than Disneyland – if a lot smaller.
-The theater, which opened in 1926, was one of three constructed in the area for Sid Grauman, the others being the Chinese Theatre and the Egyptian Theatre.
-El Capitan was intended primarily for live performances, but in 1942 was converted into a movie theater.
+El Capitan, which opened in 1926, was one of three theaters constructed in the area for Sid Grauman, the others being the Chinese Theatre and the Egyptian Theatre.
+El Capitan was intended primarily for live performances, but in 1942 it was converted into a movie theater.
 Now it presents a mixture of live shows and movies, all from the Mouse Kingdom.
-Your little ones will love this one.

 Possibly the best adventure park in the Los Angeles area, Magic Mountain is in Santa Clarita about 25 miles north of Los Angeles, but you can get there on public transport.
 The park is enormous and has every ride that you could possibly imagine – and several that you would never have dreamt up in your wildest nightmares.
 If you plan ahead you can get tickets for as little as $55 (children under 2 years old are free).